 Policies & action

-While the proposals presented by the European Commission in July 2021 would result in emissions reductions of around 54% below 1990 levels, policies implemented to date would only result in emissions reductions between 36 and 47%.
-This difference is a result of national policies lagging behind policies adopted at the EU level.
+While the proposals presented by the European Commission in July 2021 would result in emissions reductions of around 54% below 1990 levels, policies implemented to date would only result in emissions reductions between 36-47%.
+This difference is the result of national policies lagging behind policies adopted at the EU level.
 We consider the lower emissions bound to be more likely and have based the CAT range on this estimate.
 The CAT rates the EU’s policies and action as “Almost sufficient”.

-The “Almost sufficient” rating indicates that the EU’s climate policies and action in 2030 are not yet consistent with the Paris Agreement’s 1.5°C temperature limit but could be, with moderate improvements.
+The “Almost sufficient” rating indicates that the EU’s climate policies and action in 2030 are not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
 If all countries were to follow the EU’s approach, warming could be held below—but not well below—2°C.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.

 After a pandemic-driven decrease by over 8% in 2020, emissions in the EU (incl.
 LULUCF) increased by 5% in 2021 (European Environment Agency, 2022c).
 The policies implemented and reported to the European Commission by March 2021 would result in emissions of around 3.1 GtCO2e by 2030.
 This would mean an emissions reduction of 35% below 2005 levels, or only slightly below 2020 levels.
 Policies adopted at the EU level but not yet fully implemented by the member states would result in emission reductions of 47% below 1990.
 Both scenarios are far off the recently adopted emissions reduction goal of “at least 55%” (including LULUCF), or 53.9% excluding LULUCF and intra-EU aviation and maritime transport.